cnoid/svelte-github-contrib/README.md

 Some notes about it: contrib-api uses GraphQL (which means getting a token), while Matia's version uses scraping with SvelteKit.
 It's only a matter of preference as both return JSON.
 The scraper returns all days of the year, however, while the GraphQL updates in the same way Github profile does.

+The scraper is easiest because you can simply use the one [he is hosting on Vercel](https://gh-contributions-api.vercel.app/), while the other is more reliable as it's using Github's GraphQL.

 ### [contrib-api](https://github.com/cnoid/contrib-api)